Biggest U.S. index funds oppose most climate proposals in shareholder votes

 The Seattle system’s staff also noted that BlackRock had started providing some details on its engagements with companies behind closed doors.
 “Yet to assess the efficacy of these engagements, BlackRock must continue to increase its transparency,” the memo states.

 Ceres found that other big mutual fund companies have backed climate-related shareholder proposals at much higher rates.
-AllianceBernstein Holding LP and Eaton Vance Corp, for instance, supported climate-related proposals 88 percent and 85 percent of the time, respectively.
+AllianceBernstein Holding LP (AB.N) and Eaton Vance Corp (EV.N), for instance, supported climate-related proposals 88 percent and 85 percent of the time, respectively.

 Blackrock’s hesitance to back climate-related shareholder proposals contrasts with warnings it has raised about financial impacts on businesses from climate concerns.